 All of these factors are weighed on a case-by-case basis to see if it is a fair use, and you may not know for sure until you are sued and a judge makes the decision.
 But some uses are more likely to be seen as a fair use.
 Commentary and criticism is a traditional area where fair use is often found.
 If, for instance, you're doing a concert review or a review of a new album and you play short snippet of a song and talk about the guitar riff or the texture of the vocals or the meaning of particular lyrics, and you're just using enough of their song to illustrate the point that you're making, that is more likely to be fair use.
 But I’ve seen cases where a podcaster in a music review uses too much of the song, and the copyright holder has complained.
 There simply are no bright line tests as to when a use is a “fair use” and when it can get you into trouble.

-Steve: There are hundreds of thousands of smaller podcasts that average just a couple of hundred downloads and there is a notion that they are so small that no has ever is going to listen or find that they are playing music.
+Steve: There are hundreds of thousands of smaller podcasts that average just a couple of hundred downloads and there is a notion that they are so small that no one is going to listen or find that they are playing music.

 David: In connection with any sort of copyright violation you always hear that argument.
 You may think “If I do it, no one is ever going to notice and I'm never going to get caught.”
 But, while your podcast may only have a few people listening at first, if it goes viral and is heard by thousands of people - which presumably is what every podcaster is hoping for - a rights holder can find out about the unauthorized use.
 And even if you just have a small audience, if the wrong person hears it, you may get a demand letter or some other claim for compensation.